antoine-moulard/OnePoint-BowlingScore/README.md

 # Bowling Score

-A Kata realized for an interview at OnePoint.
+A Kata realized for fun.

 ## Prerequisite